-During the last General Assembly we announced that we will be organizing monthly lectures about themes related to ‘High Ability’.
-These lectures will be taking place on the last Thursday of every month.
+During the 2021 General Assembly it was announced that ECHA will be organizing monthly lectures about themes related to ‘High Ability’.
+These lectures take place on the last Thursday of every month.

 Everybody has implicit theories, we need them to function: those things ‘we just know’.
 We use them also when we call someone gifted, or not gifted.
 It is good to give it a moment’s thought: why do we call this person gifted, why do we consider someone else not gifted, and what are the implications of us thinking like that?